paulyoung5/frontend-workshops/README.md

-# Frontend Workshops ✨
+# Frontend Workshops 🎓✨

-A collection of notes and exercises covering a range of frontend topics, for use in training.
+A collection of training notes and exercises covering a range of frontend topics.

 ## Topics covered